a a a

 c.
 The extent of the obligations of the advertiser, the motives for advertising and the nature of the sales process, the explanation of a symbol in connection with direct or indirect sponsoring, or acknowledgment of the advertiser or the product;

 d.
-The price or the way the price is calculated, or an explicit price advantage;
+The price or the way the price is calculated, or the existence of an explicit price advantage;

 e.
 Necessary services, spare parts, replacement or repair;